 - Self-confidence: It’s normal for older adults to feel overwhelmed with the idea of meeting exercise goals.
 It can help to begin slowly with exercises that can be achieved and advance slowly; and, motivate the senior with regular support.

-- Attitude: Attitude is everything with regards to physical fitness.
+- Attitude: When it comes to physical fitness, attitude is everything.
 If approached negatively, it will likely be much harder to keep up an effective exercise regimen.
 Choose activities that’ll be enjoyable and that the senior will look forward to.

 - Pain: The saying, “No pain, no gain” simply isn’t true.
 Older adults should avoid overdoing it, and cut back on the level of intensity if experiencing pain or discomfort.

 - Disabilities: Seniors with physical or cognitive limitations can and should remain active within their ability level.
 Seek the advice of the physician for a referral to a personal trainer or physical therapist who can put together a program of specialized exercises.

 - Fear of Injury/Balance Problems: You will find a number of assistive devices to allow for safe, effective exercising.

 - Financial Concerns: It doesn’t have to cost a lot of money to stay fit!
 Walking and other simple exercises in and around the house, using ordinary household items, can be incorporated into an exercise program at little to no expense.

 - Illness or Fatigue: Workouts could be tailor-made to match the senior’s energy level, and he or she may gradually increase endurance level with time.

 Keep in mind that the key to ongoing success with a senior fitness program is to ensure the older adult feels comfortable and safe with the plan and the exercises.
 If soreness is noted in muscles or bones the next day after exercising, a lesser intensity can be implemented; and check with the doctor if the pain or discomfort persists.